The Rules and Guidelines for Gorilla Trekkers with COVID-19 S.O.P.

 Gorilla Trekking- Rules – Guide Lines – The Do’s and Don’ts for Gorilla Trekkers

-Simple Gorilla Trekking- Rules – Guide Lines help to keep everyone safe, secure, and healthy.
+Simple to follow Gorilla Trekking- Rules – Guide Lines help keep everyone safe, secure, and healthy.
 The same applies to the Gorilla Family Visitation.
-Many Human Illnesses, including COVID-19, can be transmitted to them.
+Many Human Illnesses such as respiratory diseases, including COVID-19, can be transmitted to them.

-They are Simple Do’s and don’ts that must be followed and strictly enforced.
 Gorilla Conservation is at the forefront.
 The trekker is secondary, though important in the funding of conservation efforts of the endangered Mountain Gorillas.
+As Gorilla Trekking has reopened, a COVID-19 Standard Operating Procedure has been put into place that protects both the gentle giants of the forest and humans.

 Gorilla Trekking- Rules – Guide Lines – The Do’s and Don’ts for Gorilla Trekkers